 Melvatha R. Chee

 Melvatha R. Chee, Ph.D., is Tsé Nahabiłnii, Kin Łichíi’nii, Hooghan Łání and Áshįįhí.
-She comes from Lake Valley, New Mexico.
-As a Diné speaker, she has over 15 years of experience working with her language in a professional capacity.
-Dr. Chee’s linguistic work includes an analysis of Navajo child language data.
-Her primary research looks at how Navajo children learn to use the morphologically complex Navajo verb.
-Her research interests include morphophonology, polysynthesis, semantics, morphology, first language acquisition, language sustainability, and the intersection between culture and linguistics.
-Her secondary research work focuses on building a Navajo language corpus.
-Dr. Chee is a United States Marine Corps Veteran and she maintains a connection to her culture to enrich her Navajo language skills, knowledge and wellbeing.
-She is Assistant Professor of Linguistics and Director of the Navajo Language Program at the University of New Mexico.
+She is originally from Lake Valley, New Mexico.
+A fluent Diné speaker, she has over 15 years of experience working professionally with her language.
+Dr. Chee’s linguistic work focuses mainly on analyzing Navajo child language data.
+Her primary goal is to look at how Navajo children learn to use the morphologically complex Navajo verb.
+Her secondary research goal focuses on building a Navajo language corpus.
+Her additional research interests include morphophonology, polysynthesis, semantics, morphology, first language acquisition, language sustainability, and the intersection between culture and linguistics.
+Dr. Chee is a United States Marine Corps Veteran and continually maintains a strong connection to her culture in order to enrich her Navajo language skills, knowledge, and wellbeing.
+She is currently an Assistant Professor of Linguistics and the Director of the Navajo Language Program at the University of New Mexico.

 Email: mchee@unm.edu